-If you or a loved one was injured in an accident with a garbage truck, contact the Hialeah garbage truck accident attorneys at The Law Offices of Prosper Shaked today.
+If you or a loved one was injured in an accident with a garbage truck, contact the Hialeah garbage truck accident attorneys at Prosper Shaked Accident Injury Attorneys PA today.
 Prosper Shaked represents injured victims in car and truck accidents and fights to get them the financial compensation they need for medical expenses, lost wages, and pain and suffering.
 To schedule a free legal consultation on your case, contact our law offices today at (305) 694-2676.

 Common Injuries from Garbage Truck Accidents

 Garbage trucks often weigh upwards of 33,000 when they are empty, and a full truck at the end of its route can hold an additional 9 tons of garbage.
 This combined weight can be difficult to slow down and maneuver in emergency circumstances, especially if the driver is not paying attention to pedestrians and traffic on the roadway.
 Because of the huge size of these trucks, many garbage truck drivers have difficulty seeing from the driver’s seat and could potentially cause very serious accidents on the road.

 Garbage trucks also include larger tractor-trailer trucks used to transport trash between dumps and out of metropolitan areas.
 These trucks are similar to 18-wheelers, can carry up to 80,000 pounds, and are much longer and larger, increasing the risks of driving near these vehicles.